 26 April World Burlesque Day is an international day and celebration of all things burlesque created by our founder - showgirl, author and mental health ambassador, Sapphira.

-This year we are delighted to present the World Burlesque Day 2021 Online Programme Sat 24 April – Monday 26 April 2021, all our free activities will be happening on Instagram Live with interviews and videos shared from artists and key industry individuals from around the globe.
+This year we presented the free World Burlesque Day 2021 Online Programme Sat 24 April – Monday 26 April 2021 with activities on Instagram Live.

 Owner of the event production company, Sapphira’s Showtime, who produce the annual Ibiza Burlesque Festival and World Record Events #BurlesqueAPeel, Sapphira is author of the mental health recovery story Burlesque or Bust.
 World Burlesque Day supports Sapphira's vision that ‘everybody should try burlesque for their self confidence at last once in a lifetime’ following her own profound self-acceptance since first setting foot on stage in 2004.
 The epiphany of escapism in this beautiful art-form came after she had been hospitalised with a one-time episode severe bipolar at age 21 and she credits burlesque as the tonic for finding herself again.